PolymersNetwork/polymers-rewards/README.md

 # Polymers Protocol Rewards System

 **⚠️ Disclaimer: Sample / Untested Implementation**
 This is a demo AI-driven rewards platform on Solana.
-The code, including AI compliance scoring, token/NFT minting, Wormhole cross-chain bridging, and optimizations, is illustrative and **untested**.
+The code, including AI compliance scoring, token/NFT minting, Wormhole cross-chain bridging, relayer automation, and optimizations, is illustrative and **untested**.
 Do not deploy on mainnet without thorough testing, validation, and professional security audits.
 Use at your own risk.

 ## Overview

 Polymers Protocol is a multi-tenant, AI-driven Solana program for minting **PLY**, **CARB**, **EWASTE** tokens, and **ESG NFTs** based on IoT telemetry and ESG metrics.
 It features:
-- **AI-Driven Compliance Scoring**: Evaluates telemetry (e.g., contamination, temperature) and ESG metrics (e.g., carbon offset) for reward eligibility.
+- **AI-Driven Compliance Scoring**: Evaluates telemetry (e.g., contamination, temperature) and ESG metrics (e.g., carbon offset) using fixed-point math (~3,000 CUs).
 - **Multi-Tenant Support**: Partner-specific multipliers and thresholds.
 - **Multi-Sig Governance**: Requires ≥2 admin approvals via Squads.
-- **Cross-Chain Bridging**: Emits Wormhole messages for ESG NFT bridging to Ethereum, with automated relayer support.
+- **Cross-Chain Bridging**: Automates ESG NFT bridging to Ethereum via Wormhole with a relayer toolkit.
 - **Real-Time Analytics**: Logs to Supabase for Grafana dashboards.
-- **Optimizations**: Fixed-point arithmetic, reduced account usage, and batched CPIs to minimize compute units (CUs).
+- **Optimizations**: Bitwise validation, reduced accounts, and batched CPIs to stay under 1.4M CU limit.

 ---